mikenguyen13/data_analysis/_book/12-variable_transformation.md

 | B        | 01          | 0, 1            |
 | C        | 10          | 1, 0            |
 | D        | 11          | 1, 1            |

+: Illustration of Binary Encoding for Categorical Variables

 **When to Use:**